conda/infrastructure/README.md

   * Share ideas about new features and changes you'd like to see
   * Engage with other community members

-Please start by creating a discusson first before you open an issue directly.
+Please start by creating a discussion first before you open an issue directly.

-Welcome others and are open-minded.
+Welcome others and be open-minded.
 Remember that this is a community we build together 💪.